-Occupancy and reproduction for the five known peregrine falcon sites on or adjacent to HRC lands continues to be relatively high over the past three seasons.
-Of the five known peregrine falcon eyries monitored during the 2013 season, all five sites were occupied, though nesting did not occur at Tom Gulch (100% occupancy).
-There were six juvenile peregrines produced (at least one at Scotia, one at Holmes, two at Shively, and two at S. Runenburg) for a reproductive rate of 1.2 young per occupied territory.
+Occupancy and reproduction for the five known peregrine falcon sites on or adjacent to HRC lands continues to be relatively high over the past four seasons.
+Of the five known peregrine falcon eyries monitored during the 2014 season, three of the five sites were occupied (60% occupancy).
+Tom Gulch and S. Runenberg were not occupied and no nesting occurred there.
+Five juvenile peregrines were produced (two at Scotia and three at Shively) for a reproductive rate of 1.7 young per occupied territory.

-There were no operations within 0.5 mile of any of the eyries with the exception of use of the Shively Road, as discussed in the property-wide language.
+There were no operations within 0.5 mile of any of the occupied eyries, with the exception of use of the Shively Road, as discussed in the property-wide language.
 The property-wide language was revised to account for the new eyrie at Shively Bluff on 14 July 2011, with the concurrence of the Wildlife Agencies on 26 July (Appendix I).
 There were no operations within 1.0 mile such as helicopter yarding, blasting, or pile driving at any eyrie location during the breeding season.
 Operations were scheduled to occur either before or after the breeding season in other buffer locations.